 \section{Proposed Method}

 The proposed method consists of two parts: the model learner and the policy update.
 The learner continuously updates an estimate $\hat{\theta}_k$ of the unknown parameter $\theta_k$ based on the most recent state transition measurement.
 This parameter estimate is then fed into the policy update rule, which in turn continuously updates the control policy every time step (see Figure~\ref{fig:interconnection}).
-The proposed model learner and policy update are presented in Section~\ref{sec:model_learner} and Section~\ref{sec:policy_update}, respectively, followed by the theoretical closed-loop stability analysis in Section~\ref{sec:analysis}, and discussion in Section~\ref{sec:discussion}.